 Those who fall in the second subgroup of PFPS with movement coordination deficits will benefit from gait retraining, adjusting their running mechanics with changes in the foot strike combined with hip and knee exercises to re-train proper movement.

 Patients with mobility issues can benefit from treatment aimed at stretching.
 The stretches described in this clinical commentary published in the International Journal of Sports Physical Therapy in 2016 provides examples of these stretches.

-Some other treatment tools that may benefit patients with PFPS are patellar taping, short term use of customized foot orthoses for those with to much foot pronation, gait retraining, and blood flow restriction (BFR) techniques.
+Some other treatment tools that may benefit patients with PFPS are knee taping, short term use of customized foot orthoses for those with to much foot pronation, gait retraining, and blood flow restriction (BFR) techniques.

 The clinical guidelines also don’t recommend these treatments for PFPS:

 - manual therapy as a stand alone treatment,